Reducing the risk of injury

 - schedule and record regular inspections and maintenance of the workplace and equipment

-- rotate tasks among workers to reduce risks associated with tasks involving helping, lifting and lowering of children
+- rotate manual handling tasks among employees to reduce risks associated with MSDs

-You, as the employer, must review and revise risk control measures if, for any reason, risk control measures relating to the tasks of lifting and helping children do not adequately control the risks of hazardous manual handling.
-You must also review risk control measures:
+In consultation with employees employers must review and revise risk control measures if, for any reason, risk control measures relating to the tasks of helping children do not adequately control the risks of hazardous manual handling.
+Employers must also review risk control measures:

 - if new or additional information about hazardous manual handling becomes available

 - if an occurrence of an MSD at a workplace is reported